 If you are really, really hungry you should stop by Yoshinoya, where they serve a gigantic amount of Miso Nikomi Udon in a family-sized bowl.
 Enough for at least 10 people.

-The Miso Nikomi Udon here is topped with Kamaboko fish cake, chicken, deep-fried tofu, egg, and leek.
+The Miso Nikomi Udon here is topped with kamaboko fish cake, chicken, deep-fried tofu, egg, and leek.
 And of course, they also offer normal sizes.

 Yoshinoya (吉野家)